by Marisa McClellan in Entertaining, Recipes, August 24th, 2012

 Some weeks, we’d be allowed to order pizza.
 Other times, we’d pile into the car and go through the Taco Bell drive-thru.
 It was on one of these Friday night outings that I first tried a tostada.
 Back in 1991, I was totally taken by the idea of piling a world of tasty meat and cheese atop a fried corn tortilla.
 For years, I ordered them whenever and wherever I could and they remain one of my favorite things to order in Mexican restaurants.

 Over the weekend, I found myself with a powerful tostada craving.
 The time had come to try and make a tasty one at home.
 You see, my husband, Scott, has been doing a masterful job of losing weight over the last few months, and has done it primarily by cutting out carbs.
 By making tostadas in our kitchen, I could quell my craving and make a meal that would work for him by subbing out the crunchy tortilla for a giant salad.
 Marcela Valladolid’s recipe for Shredded Spicy Chicken Tostadas was the perfect starting place.

 Before you start shredding chicken, read these tips

 by Maria Russo in Recipes, August 13th, 2012

 Here in Food Network Kitchens, we love simple, classic recipes.
 We are also paid to think about food all day.
 So we’ve taken classic foods and drinks and reimagined them into three, four or five different ways.
 No standard recipes here, just the occasional technique and pictures.
 Think of it as a picture recipe.

-First, start with the classic
+First, start by making the classic version

 by Marisa McClellan in Recipes, August 10th, 2012

-by Maria Russo in Holidays, Recipes, June 13th, 2012
+by Maria Russo in Recipes, August 6th, 2012